|November 29th, 2016, after a grueling two weeks at Foothills Hospital, Bill takes me home|

 |Visiting out of the Lilliputian double room|

 It was mid afternoon when we left the hospital under a clear blue Alberta sky when the mercury was at a happy plus 7º celsius.
-Bill honoured my wish to spend a couple of hours with the family at Market Mall before going home.
+I wanted to get a hit of Christmas, to enjoy the decorations at Market Mall.
 On the short drive to the mall, like a dog with is head out the passenger window, I sucked in the fresh air.
 At the mall the big girls had borrowed a scooter so I could get around with ease.

 |The mall wasn't busy and we enjoyed just touring the aisles, doing a little shopping|